TediVirag/AI-sound-generation/README.md

 # AI sound generation

-This repository contains two interactive Streamlit apps for additive sound synthesis and testing:
+This repository contains two interactive apps for additive sound synthesis and sound testing:

-- **additive_synthesis.py**: An app that allows mixing multiple sine waves together(additive synthesis).
+- **additive_synthesis.py**: A Gradio app that allows mixing multiple sine waves together(additive synthesis).
-- **sound_test.py**: An app for creating sound with a greater variety of parameters, but can't mix multiple sine waves.
+- **sound_test.py**: A Streamlit app for creating sound with a greater variety of parameters, but can't mix multiple sine waves.

 Both apps can be run independently using Docker.